kapoorlakshya/kapoorlakshya.github.io/_posts/2020-3-12-execute-webdriverio-tests-on-aws-device-farm.md

 ```

 Now, when the `Launcher` is instantiated, it will merge the remote Hub information (`testGridInfo`) with the configuration from the
 `aws-device-farm.conf.js` file and then launch our tests on the Device Farm.
-This is same as setting the `hostname` and the
+This is same as manually setting the `hostname`
-rest of the parameters directly in the config file.
+and the rest of the parameters directly in the config file.
 You can read more about this
 [here](https://webdriver.io/docs/clioptions.html#run-the-test-runner-programmatically).

 ## 4. <a name="step-4"><a/>Execute tests